 Application Process

-2. A supporting statement with responses to each of the questions listed below.
-Responses should be 100-500 words each.
+- A supporting statement with responses to each of the questions listed below.
+Applications should list each of the questions below in bold, and their responses should follow under each question.
+Responses should be 100-500 words for each question.
 Responses should be compiled into a single document (PDF or Word document acceptable), with 1” margins, single-spaced, and Arial/Times New Roman/Calibri fonts.

 Deadline.